mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 "The only other two are in Holrag.
 And they're both unresponsive.
 Kantha really should be picking up.
 He knows about this."

-"No worries," Jesse said with a chipper voice.
+"No worries," Jathi said with a chipper voice.
 "I'll try Melna's personal line."

-Jesse set himself at the phone desk and attempted to reach the court.
+Jathi set himself at the phone desk and attempted to reach the court.
 There was no space for two people at the desk, so I stayed standing closer to the door.
 The ceiling was a towering, ordered nest of small rails to different homes within Heiko.
 There was a big rail, which I assume went to Shaki.

 "Shaki Conduit, This is Heiko Conduit."